Crafting ideas - Doors Windows

 For DIY enthusiasts: reusing wooden doors

-I do what I do and I end up back at recovered wood.
-I think it is a raw material with great potential and those who work with it have my respect.
-I have seen that both warehouses for this type of wood and companies that use it have appeared in our country, which seems to me a very good sign of maturity, both for the production sector and for customers.
-This article will also be about recovery, but this time I will talk about the reuse of wooden doors and what can be obtained from them with imagination and ... some more work. 🙂
+I do what I do and end up back at recovered wood.
+I think it is a raw material with great potential, and those who work with it have my respect.
+I have seen that both warehouses for this type of wood and companies that use it have sprung up in our country, which I think is a very good sign of maturity, both in the production field and among customers.
+I will also talk about recovery in this article, but this time I will talk about the reuse of wooden doors and what can be made out of them with imagination and ... a little more work. 🙂

 reuse of doors